 Marge is a Grace Care client.
 She is aged 79 and is a bright and gregarious woman living independently in her own home.
-After a recent hip operation she has been reabled to drive her car again; however she still requires home.
-Marge has received domestic assistance never had a RAS assessment.
+After a recent hip operation she has been reabled to drive her car again; however she still requires a mobility walker when walking outside her home.
+Marge has received domestic assistance through Grace Care for a decade and has never had a RAS assessment.
 She also attends the local community centre with her friend Doris, and relies on volunteer driver John to take her there and bring her home.